lautaromsc/fintech/frontend/README.md

 run `sudo ufw status`  view firewall setting and make any changes you need.
-By default, only SSH/SFTP (port 22), HTTP (port 80),, , HTTPS (port 443) and NodejsServer (port 3001) are open run `sudo ufw disable` disable this firewall by calling
+By default, only SSH/SFTP (port 22), HTTP (port 80),, , HTTPS (port 443) and NodejsServer (port 3001) are open run `sudo ufw disable` disable this firewall by calling run `sudo ufw allow PORT` where port is your por ID `sudo ufw allow 4200`

 pgAdmin web: lautaromsc/123456